srl-ethz/hydra-documentation/docs/source/bom/wires.rst

 Crimped Wires
 ################################

-To connect all the electronics you will need to crimp your own wires or order precrimped wires.
-The connectros and crimps to connect to the duet boards are included with the boards.
-We recommend having a connector close to the printhead, for easier disassebmbly in case of a hotend clogg.
-A widely available connector would be a dupont style connector, however it could be advantageous to use a locking connector.
+To connect all the electronics you will need to crimp your own wires or order pre-crimped wires.
+The connectors and crimps to connect to the duet boards are included with the boards.
+We recommend having a connector close to the printhead, for easier disassembly in case of a hotend clogg.
+A widely available connector would be a DuPont style connector, however, it could be advantageous to use a locking connector.

 Please crimp the following lengths of wires.
 For reference on how to crimp the connectors for the duet board, please see the `duet 3D wiring diagrams <https://duet3d.dozuki.com/Wiki/Duet_3_Mainboard_6HC_Wiring_Diagram>`_ or the following pictures.